adrian2793/hydrogen/docs/contributing.md

 These labels can be added by authorized contributors only

-For not authorized contributors it's forbidden to add these labels to their issue
+For not authorized contributors it's forbidden to add these labels to their issues